catalyst-team/catalyst/CONTRIBUTING.md

     # It is often useful to have one or more Python environments
     # where you can experiment with different combinations
     # of packages without affecting your main installation.
-    # Create the virtual environment with your python setuo
+    # Create the virtual environment with your python setup
     virtualenv catalyst-dev
     source catalyst-dev/bin/activate

     # Install the required dependencies√
     pip install -r requirements/requirements.txt -r requirements/requirements-dev.txt

-    # for easy-to-go development, we suggest to install extra dependencies
+    # for easy-to-go development, we suggest installing extra dependencies
     pip install -r requirements/requirements-ml.txt -r requirements/requirements-cv.txt -r requirements/requirements-nlp.txt
     ```
 2. Break your work into small, single-purpose updates if possible.